quixio/quix-streams/docs/introduction.md

 ## Integrations

-The SDK offers integrations out of the box, including data persistence and historic or real-time APIs with other systems.
+The SDK offers integrations, including data persistence and historic or real-time APIs with other systems.
 That means you don’t have to implement them by yourself.